Bedtime Stories (album): Title and artwork

 [Madonna] looks both older and younger than she does in the photos and the videos: a little more lined and possibly tired, but also less mature and grand.
 Her manner is quite teenaged, not femme fatale.
 She seems up for mischief, and yet quite conscious of her power.
 At the same time, her very frankness is almost innocent.
 These combinations are odd, and they give her the air of a prematurely wise child.
 Her current style is 1930s Hollywood meets early 1970s flash: Jean Harlow and Angie Bowie.
 She is not bewitching, but is certainly beautiful.
 She wears the nose stud that so troubled Norman Mailer in a recent interview.
 If you saw her in the street, you'd think: she looks like a girl who looks a bit like Madonna.

-The album's packaging consisted of a white plastic digitray holding the disc, while the paper used for the inner sleeve had a "velvety" texture.
 Matthew Rettenmund compared the cover for Bedtime Stories to that of Like a Virgin: "Take off that nose ring and squint at that white-blonde hair, and you're left with what could almost pass for a still from [...]
 Like a Virgin.
 [Madonna's] even wearing white lace [...] [the cover] screams 'Classic Madonna here, step right up!".
-From website This is Dig!
-Mark Elliott also felt the artwork was similar to Like a Virgins.
+Mark Elliott of the website This Is Dig! also felt the artwork was similar to Like a Virgins.
 The staff of Terra compared the cover of American singer Christina Aguilera's fifth studio album, Back to Basics (2006), to Bedtime Stories.

+Initial pressings of the cover image show Madonna's face in an upright position.
+Some subsequent reissues in 1994, 1995, and 1996 show the cover image corrected to show Madonna's face in the originally intended orientation: upside down.
+After 1996, reissues again show her face in the upright position.